 - and, if designated, the AR’s name did not appear on the Registration Certificate or IfU.

-Until 2025 this was a lucrative way to be a Holder with no hassle and to save on AR works.
+Until 2025 this was a lucrative way to save on AR works and services.

-However, legal changes introduced in August 2025 have re-established the role of the AR for better state control: a foreign manufacturer cannot be a holder of the Registration, as the Certificate is always issued on Uzbekistani company, having a local tax number, legal address, and contact information which will be placed to the IfUs.
+However, legal changes introduced in August 2025 have re-established the role of the AR for better state control: a foreign manufacturer remains a holder of the Registration, yet the Certificate is issued on Uzbekistani company, having a local tax number, legal address, and contact information which will be placed to the IfUs and markings.

-As well, the AR signs documents with local E-signature '
+As well, the AR signs devices` documents with local E-signature '

 e-imzo'.